HerveAbdi/data4PCCAR/README.md

 ### BR4varMCA

-Computes pseudo Bootstrap Ratios (BR) from pseudo-$F$ for variables in MCA.
+Computes pseudo Bootstrap Ratios (*BR*) from pseudo-$F$ for variables in MCA.
-Used to create BR-like histogram comparable to BR such as computed in PCA.
+Used to create *BR*-like histogram comparable to *BR* such as computed in PCA.

 ### buildRandomImage4PCA

-Makes a random image (with similar PCA loadings) of a matrix of integer data such as Likert scale data.
+Makes a random image
+(with similar PCA loadings)
+ of a matrix of integer data
+ such as Likert scale data.
- Uses two helper functions: `getRandomFS` and `recode2Integer`:
+ Uses two helper functions:
+ `getRandomFS` and `recode2Integer`:

 ### coloringLevels

-Creates a vector of color names for the levels of an MCA from the color names of the variables.
+Creates a vector of color
+names for the levels
+ of an MCA from the color
+ names of the variables.
  Used for creating mqps in MCA.

 ### compS

-A helper function for the functions `perm4PLSC` and `Boot4PLSC`, computes the cross-product of two comformable matrices using various types of normalization and centering.
+A helper function for the functions
+`perm4PLSC` and `Boot4PLSC`,
+computes the cross-product
+of two conformable matrices
+using various types of
+normalization and centering.

 ### corrcoef4mat

-An efficient routine to compute squared correlation and RV coefficient between 2 comformable matrices.
+An efficient routine to compute squared correlation and
+RV coefficient between 2 conformable matrices.

 ### ctr4Variables

- Computes contributions (or squared cosines) for (qualitatitve)  variables from the contributions of the levels of the qualitative variables.
+ Computes contributions (or squared cosines) for (qualitative) variables from the contributions of the levels of the qualitative variables.
 Used to get contributions in MCA.